Contributor: Suzanne Riordan. Lesson ID: 13152

 Major Marcus Reno was the senior officer serving under Custer at the battle.

-After splitting his troops three ways, Custer ordered Reno to attack the village and said that the rest of the troops would back him up.
+After splitting his troops three ways, Custer ordered Reno to attack the village and said the rest would back him up.
 That didn't happen, and Reno's group was slaughtered.
 He lost almost half his men and had to retreat.

 Some reports say that he was badly shaken after that.
 Witnesses said he started drinking a bottle of whiskey and told Captain Fredrick Benteen to take charge.